peitek/eyelink-ogama-connector/README.md

-# AttentionTestGenerator
+# EyelinkOgamaConnector

-AttentionTestGenerator is a Python script, which creates FullHD images of an attention task.
-I use it for empirical research on program comprehension (see [Brains on Code](https://github.com/brains-on-code)).
-This means the script is very personalized to my usage, and probably not directly useful to you without changes.
+EyelinkOgamaConnector is a Python script, which reads output files from [Eyelink](http://www.sr-research.com/mount_longrange_1000plus.html) and creates a .csv compatible with [Ogama](http://www.ogama.net).

 **Disclaimer: I am not a Python programmer and don't really know what I'm doing.**